-In the first addition to the “Embracing the In Between” series we will discuss the “in between” and how to achieve your goals.
+In this article we will discuss the embracing change and how to achieve your goals.

 In the past, I’ve thrown myself into a number of “opportunities” in the form of jobs, internships, contracted positions and careers.
 En tandem, I have spent an uncountable number of hours mindlessly scrolling through every social media platform, downing bottles of wine with friends on any given night and finding excuses of why I “can’t do” (fill in the blank with X, Y or Z reason here).
 Life for a while seemed a bit like I was stuck on a hamster wheel, running just to keep it spinning and keep my mind occupied with pointless activities.